 See if your dog is open to a greeting

-- Is their mouth open or closed?
+- Is you dog's mouth open or closed?

 - Is your dog moving toward the person or away from them?

 - Is your dog looking at the person or looking away from them?

 To help answer the questions above, check out these examples of what to look for in your dog.